 We’re nuts for nut butter!

 The best bit about making your own nut butters from scratch is that you get to customise your own flavours.
-You also get to make sure that the ingredients are completely to your standards (organic nuts if you prefer, no palm oil or hidden sugar).
+You also get to make sure the ingredients are completely to your standards (organic nuts if you prefer, no palm oil or hidden sugar).
 Make a few of these combinations and keep in the pantry for spreading on toast, mixing through smoothies, or as a base for vegan baking…

-Making butter is a bit of a lost art, but it’s actually pretty easy with your Thermomix.
+Churning butter is a bit of a lost art, but it’s actually pretty easy with your Thermomix.
 Many of our savvy Consultants and customers know to stock up on cream when it’s discounted because nothing beats the taste of homemade in this category!
 Buttermilk is the natural by-product of making butter, and it makes a beautiful addition to all sorts of recipes, especially baking…

 First, make your butter and buttermilk using this Butter recipe.